johncf/gcide/README.md

 use of the fully-tagged master files.
 If you have a need for these files, contact Patrick Cassidy: cassidy@micra.com.

-The approximate beginning of each page is marked by an SGML comment of the form `<-- p.
-345 -->`.
-(The exact beginning was in some cases in the middle of a paragraph, which we decided was not a good location for these page-number comments, so the page number was usually moved to the next paragraph break).
-Pages which have been proofread by volunteers (e.g., with initials VOL) will have a note within that page comment: `<-- p.
-345 pr=VOL -->`.
-Pages which have not been proofread yet (most of them) will have varying numbers of typographical errors in them.
-We still (January 2012) need proofreaders to get the errors out of these dictionary files.

 ### Warning

 This version is only a first typing, and has numerous typographic errors,